Graph database

 A graph database (GDB) is a database that uses graph structures for semantic queries with nodes, edges, and properties to represent and store data.
 A key concept of the system is the graph (or edge or relationship).
 The graph relates the data items in the store to a collection of nodes and edges, the edges representing the relationships between the nodes.
 The relationships allow data in the store to be linked together directly and, in many cases, retrieved with one operation.
 Graph databases hold the relationships between data as a priority.
 Querying relationships is fast because they are perpetually stored in the database.
 Relationships can be intuitively visualized using graph databases, making them useful for heavily inter-connected data.

-Graph databases are commonly referred to as a NoSQL.
+Graph databases are commonly referred to as a NoSQL database.
 Graph databases are similar to 1970s network model databases in that both represent general graphs, but network-model databases operate at a lower level of abstraction and lack easy traversal over a chain of edges.

 The underlying storage mechanism of graph databases can vary.
-Relationships are a first-class citizen in a graph database and can be labelled, directed, and given properties.
-Some depend on a relational engine and "store" the graph data in a table (although a table is a logical element, therefore this approach imposes another level of abstraction between the graph database, the graph database management system and the physical devices where the data is actually stored).
+Relationships are first-class citizens in a graph database and can be labelled, directed, and given properties.
+Some depend on a relational engine and store the graph data in a table (although a table is a logical element, therefore this approach imposes a level of abstraction between the graph database management system and physical storage devices).
 Others use a key–value store or document-oriented database for storage, making them inherently NoSQL structures.